Chase (2010 TV series): Broadcast

 Chase premiered on September 20, 2010.
 On November 15, 2010 it was announced that Chase would be moving to Wednesdays at 9:00 pm Eastern/8:00 pm Central beginning in January.
 On February 3, 2011 NBC pulled Chase from its schedule to be replaced with Minute to Win It.

 On July 26, 2010, Sky Living secured the rights to air Chase in the United Kingdom.
 The show will be called Jerry Bruckheimer's Chase and it will be broadcast in the UK, and is expected to start airing in August 2011.
 Chase was simulcast in Canada on Citytv.

 Chase was included in the test broadcast of CHASE on BEAM 31 Philippines, aired every Monday at 10 pm.
 When the channel ceased its operation on October 19, 2012, the series was carried over by its succeeding station Jack City.

 For late night filler on Thursday from January 17, 2013, TVNZ began airing this on New Zealand's TV2.

 Reception

 Critical response

 Review aggregator Rotten Tomatoes gives the film a 33% "Rotten" score based on 18 reviews, with an average rating of 3.7/10.
 The website's critics consensus reads, "Chase is a middling crime procedural, with appealing actors playing bland characters and decent action scenes undercut by silly dialogue."
 On Metacritic, the show holds a weighted average score of 47 out of 100, indicating "mixed or average reviews".

+Currently, IMDb rates the film at 6.9/10 based on 7,5000 individual user votes/rating, indicating a decently favourable audience reception.
+This score is a cumulative result of more than 15 years of user input by way of vote since the TV series was first released in 2010.

+Metacritic gives the film a rating score of 47/100 based on 17 professional critic reviews, signifying "mixed" or average reviews.